shmorri/docs-casa-prod/docs/source/index.md

 ## 2FA enrollment APIs

-To facilitate 2FA enrollment during account registration, or elsewhere in an application ecosystem, Casa exposes APIs for enrolling the following types of authenticators:
+To facilitate 2FA enrollment during account registration or elsewhere in an application ecosystem, Casa exposes APIs for enrolling the following types of authenticators:

 - Phone numbers for SMS OTP
 - OTP apps, cards or dongles